original logo

 Your RR GOES DOWN a point for each forfeited game.

-If your RR drops to -2, you are suspended from the league for the remainder of the present tournament, and throughout the next tournament.
-After your suspension from eligibility, you start again at RR of 0.
+If your RR drops to -2, you are suspended from the league for the remainder of the present tournament and the next two (or four tournaments if it happens again).
+Upon your return from suspension, you start at -1 RR.

 RR of -2 = Player is suspended from League participation.